A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 The training and validation phases were conducted using CNNs based on the ResNet-U-Net architecture.
 Specifically, four distinct backbone configurations were evaluated--ResNet34, ResNet50, ResNet101, and ResNet152--each integrated into a symmetric U-Net-style decoder framework.
 These encoder-decoder models were designed to facilitate high-resolution semantic segmentation of crack propagation paths in electromechanically loaded nanocomposite plates.

-The networks were trained separately on two data modalities derived from physics-based FE simulations: (i) phase-field scalar field ($\mathfrak{d}$) and (ii) electric potential ($\phi$).
-Each dataset comprised 10,000 unique grayscale images of size $572 \times 572$ pixels, representing 2D slices of simulated specimens with randomly distributed defects.
-The crack paths captured via phase-field or electric potential gradients served as ground-truth labels, enabling supervised segmentation learning.
+The networks were trained separately on two data modalities derived from physics-based FE simulations: (i) the phase-field scalar field ($\mathfrak{d}$) and (ii) the electric potential ($\phi$).
+Each dataset comprised 10,000 unique single-channel images of size $572 \times 572$ pixels, representing 2D slices of simulated specimens with randomly distributed defects.
+Since the finite element simulations utilize an unstructured mesh to capture the electromechanical response, a post-processing rasterization step was performed to interpolate the nodal field data onto this structured Cartesian grid to ensure compatibility with the CNN architecture.